tinyg210/testcontainers-shipment-list-demo/README.md

 tests by making HTTP requests and receiving responses.
 It provides a higher-level API compared to `RestTemplate`, making it more straight forward to write your calls.

-Since the lifecycle of the container is ties to the test class, we'll use the `@TestMethodOrder` annotation to execute the tests in the order that we specify, to make the most out of the sequential workflows.
+Since the lifecycle of the container is tied to the test class, we'll use the `@TestMethodOrder` annotation to execute the tests in the order that we specify, to make the most out of the sequential workflows.

 We call all the endpoints and expect to get an HTTP 200 status code, but we also need to make sure